Economy Versus Disease Spread: Reopening Mechanisms for COVID 19

 \section{Theoretical Analysis of Mechanisms}

-We present a theoretical analysis assuming a simplified model which is easier to analyze than the contact graph models defined earlier.
+We present a theoretical analysis assuming a simplified branching process model which is much easier to analyze than the contact graph models defined earlier.
+The simplified model ignores the underlying graph model yet it gives useful insights to the efficacy of various scheduling mechanisms which are also validated by extensive experimental simulations on the various network models.

 A main goal of our analysis is to study the efficacy of mechanisms with respect to disease spread.
-In particular, given a value of transmission rate $T_p$, we would like to discover mechanisms (with good economic ratio) that can effectively control the spread of disease.
-The evolution of the disease depends on the transmission rate $T_p$ (higher the $T_p$, more is the rate of spread), the number of contacts per individual, the number of days a person is infectious, and the asymptomatic rate.
-It is important to note that our mechanisms employ symptomatic quarantine and hence symptomatic individuals contribute less to the spread (since they are infectious for a short while before symptoms show up and they get quarantined).
-However, asymptomatic carriers who constitute about 40\% of infected individuals play a major role in spreading the disease.
+In particular, given a value of transmission rate $T_p$, we would like to discover mechanisms (with good work ratio) that can effectively control the spread of disease.
+The evolution of the disease depends on the transmission rate $T_p$ (with greater values of $T_p$ corresponding to a greater rate of spread), the number of contacts per individual, the number of days a person is infectious, and the asymptomatic rate.
+It is important to note that our mechanisms employ symptomatic quarantine and hence symptomatic individuals contribute less to the spread (since they are infectious for a short while before symptoms appear, after which they become quarantined).
+However, asymptomatic carriers (who constitute about 40\% of infected individuals) play a major role in spreading the disease.
 We analyze how the disease spreads under a given $(g,d,t)$ mechanism.

-Our analysis uses the well-known Galton-Watson branching process (e.g., see Section~8.1~\cite{gw-branching}) to study the disease evolution.
-In a branching process, each (infected) individual independently infects an $X$ number of individuals, where $X$ is a random variable (captures the reproductive rate) with a fixed distribution (with finite mean and variance).
-The new set of infected individuals belong to the next generation.
+Our analysis uses the well-known Galton-Watson branching process (e.g., see Section~8.1~\cite{gw-branching}) to study disease evolution.
+In a branching process, each (infected) individual independently infects an $X$ number of individuals, where $X$ is a random variable (capturing the reproductive rate) with a fixed distribution (with finite mean and variance).

-In a branching process analysis, we start with an infected individual and study how the number of infected individuals grow in each generation.
+In a branching process analysis, we start with an infected individual and study how the number of infected individuals grow in each generation (see Figure \ref{fig:branchingtree}).
 Table~\ref{tbl:parameters} lists the key parameters (and their typical values) used in our analysis.